 - Code42 prevents devices using kernel version 2.6.31 or earlier from upgrading to an unsupported version of the CrashPlan app.

-- In a Code42 for Enterprise deployment with a private master server, upgrading your Code42 environment to version 5.1 or later can cause even devices with unsupported kernel versions to be upgraded to version 4.5.x or later of the CrashPlan app.
+- In a Code42 for Enterprise deployment with a private authority server, upgrading your Code42 environment to version 5.1 or later can cause even devices with unsupported kernel versions to be upgraded to version 4.5.x or later of the CrashPlan app.
 To avoid this, you must either:

 - Keep your Code42 environment on version 5.0.x or earlier